10moki/Docker-WordPress/README.md

 Creating c-mysql ... done
 Creating c-wordpress ... done
 $
+!! if you want to down container , you can use the following command
+$ docker-compose dow
+$ docker-compose stop
 ~~~
-if you want to down container , you can use the following command
-$ docker-compose down
-$ docker-compose stop

 3. Access Wordpress on browser
 Access localhost on browser